saidake/interview/docs/Algorithms.md

 In the image above:

-- The **red number** represents the value to be inserted into the Fenwick Tree.
+- The **red number** represents the value to be updated into the Fenwick Tree.
   It is computed as:
-  `Math.max(tree.prefixSum(curIdx), 0) + nums[i]`
+  `tree.prefixSum(curIdx) + nums[i]`
   This ensures we extend the best possible balanced subsequence ending **at or before** `curIdx`, or start a new one if no valid prefix exists.

 - The **green number** indicates where the red value is propagated in the tree.
-    This update affects all future queries that rely on this position or any superset of its prefix, enabling efficient reuse of previously computed optimal subsequences.
+    Update all relevant positions starting from `curIdx`, enabling efficient reuse of previously computed optimal subsequences.
 #### Consideration
 * `i += i & -i`